maolro/raldamain/en/rules/Character creation/razas y culturas.md

 Currently the Temash lands are held by the great empires of Arshalan and Ustilus, but its native peoples know that someday these great empires will fall too, leaving nothing more than ruins in the desert.
 Some tribes accept this occupation, while others fiercely oppose it and cause great trouble to their would-be conquerors.
 Ustilian repression is especially harsh, forcing many of the Temash to retreat into the great Southern deserts and await the right time to strike back with all their might.

-The Tempash typically have skin of tanned and brownish colors along with dark hair and eyes.
+The Temash typically have skin of tanned and brownish colors along with dark hair and eyes.
 Some tribes completely cover themselves in desert garb in the presence of outsiders, revealing their faces only to those they trust.

 ### Jaddites